-- inability to raise funding necessary to initiate or continue a trial; - delays in obtaining regulatory approval to commence a trial; - delays in reaching agreement with the FDA and foreign health authorities on final trial design; - · imposition of a clinical hold following an inspection of our clinical trial operations or trial sites by the FDA or other regulatory authorities: - delays caused by disagreements with existing CROs and/or clinical trial sites; - delays in reaching agreement on acceptable terms with prospective CROs and clinical trial sites; - delays in obtaining required institutional review board approval at each site; - delays in recruiting suitable patients to participate in a trial; - delays in having subjects complete participation in a trial or return for post-treatment follow-up; - delays caused by subjects dropping out of a trial due to side effects or otherwise; - clinical sites dropping out of a trial to the detriment of enrollment; - agency or judicial enforcement actions against us; - time required to add new clinical sites; and - · delays by our contract manufacturers to produce and deliver sufficient supply of clinical trial materials.
+- inability to raise funding necessary to initiate or continue a trial; - delays in obtaining regulatory approval to commence a trial; - delays in reaching agreement with the FDA and foreign health authorities on final trial design; - imposition of a clinical hold following an inspection of our clinical trial operations or trial sites by the FDA or other regulatory authorities; - · delays caused by disagreements with existing CROs and/or clinical trial sites; - delays in reaching agreement on acceptable terms with prospective CROs and clinical trial sites; - delays in obtaining required institutional review board approval at each site; - delays in recruiting suitable patients to participate in a trial; - delays in having subjects complete participation in a trial or return for post-treatment follow-up; - delays caused by subjects dropping out of a trial due to side effects or otherwise; - clinical sites dropping out of a trial to the detriment of enrollment; - agency or judicial enforcement actions against us; - · time required to add new clinical sites; and - delays by our contract manufacturers to produce and deliver sufficient supply of clinical trial materials.

 For example, due to the specialized indication and patient populations being studied in our Phase 3 clinical trials of brincidofovir, the number of study sites available to us is relatively limited, and therefore enrollment of suitable patients to participate in the trial may take longer than is typical for studies involving other indications.
-This may result in a delay or unsuccessful completion of our clinical trials, including our Phase 3 clinical trial of brincidofovir for CMV prevention in HCT recipients.
+This may result in a delay or unsuccessful completion of our clinical trials.

-If initiation or completion of any of our clinical trials for our product candidates, including our current or future Phase 3 clinical trials of brincidofovir, are delayed for any of the above reasons, our development costs may increase, our approval process could be delayed, any periods during which we may have the exclusive right to commercialize our product candidates may be reduced and our competitors may have more time to bring products to market before we do.
+If initiation or completion of any of our clinical trials for our product candidates, including brincidofovir, are delayed for any of the above reasons, our development costs may increase, our approval process could be delayed, any periods during which we may have the exclusive right to commercialize our product candidates may be reduced and our competitors may have more time to bring products to market before we do.
 Any of these events could impair our ability to generate revenues from product sales and impair our ability to generate regulatory and commercialization milestones and royalties, all of which could have a material adverse effect on our business.